 - All of these things, and more, I did promise!

-DeMolay’s ceremonies is truly what sets it apart from other youth groups.
-It is composed of a series of ceremonies, each having a symbolic meaning intended to inspire the young men to be better citizens, better friends and better men.
+DeMolay’s ceremonies are truly what set it apart from other youth groups.
+Each one containing symbolic meaning intended to inspire the young men to be better citizens, better friends and better men.

-Included in these ceremonies are the standard ways of opening and closing their meetings, inducting new members and installing officers.
-The DeMolay ceremony was written in the early 1920s by Frank Marshall, a prominent Mason and reporter for the Kansas City Star newspaper.
-The ceremonies are practically unchanged, word-for-word.
+Included in these ceremonies are the standard ways of opening and closing chapter meetings, inducting new members, and installing officers.
+Most ceremonies were written in the early 1920s by Frank Marshall, a prominent Mason and reporter for the Kansas City Star newspaper, and are practically unchanged today.